EricM2/airborne-detection-starter-kit/README.md

 You can also test end to end evaluation on your own systems.
 The scripts are available in `core/metrics` folder.

+## Hardware used for evaluations

+We use p3.2xlarge to run your evaluations i.e. 8 vCPU, 61 GB RAM, V100 GPU.

+*(please enable GPU by putting "gpu": true in your aicrowd.json file)*

 ## Frequently Asked Questions

 We have curated frequently asked questions and common mistakes on Discourse, you can read them here: [FAQ and Common mistakes](https://discourse.aicrowd.com/t/faqs-and-common-mistakes-while-making-a-submission/5781)